Right-Triangle-Consulting/insights/snowflake-row-based-access/README.md

-Snowflake Row Based Access Sample Code
+# Snowflake Row Based Access Sample Code

+## Overview

-An overview of what Row based access policies are and general best practices to using them.
+What are row based policies in Snowflake and what are some best practices for applying them?

 [Tutorial](https://right-triangle.com/2023/02/simplify-governa…-access-policies/)

-Sample Snowflake SQL to create a view and apply policies.
+## Sample Snowflake SQL

+This sample sql will build the tables, views and policies necessary to recreate the model in the tutorial.

 [Snowflake SQL](example.sql)